OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/openshift/index.md

 Service Accounts in OpenShift are project specific.
 You will need to create a Service Account per project (namespace) for Octopus Deploy in OpenShift.
 :::

-### Create Service Account
+### Create service account

-Each project within OpenShift has a section where you can define Service Accounts.
+Each project within OpenShift has a section where you can define service accounts.
 After your project has been created:

 - Expand **User Management**.
 - Click **Service Accounts**.
 - Click **Create Service Account**.

-### Create Role Binding
+### Create role binding

 The Service Account will need to have a role so it can create resources on the cluster.